 Kavli reported back to the White House a strong, genuine interest in the research community for further exploration.
 “From a foundation’s perspective, we thought, ‘This is just so unbelievable that the White House is eager to hear actual voices of individual scientists,” recalled Dr. Chun.
-[Chun, M., phone interview with Policy Design Lab, August 11, 2016]
+[Chun, M., phone interview , August 11, 2016]

-It took over 18 months to align all the pieces necessary to realize the collaboration, culminating in Congressional approval for increased funding in December 2015 [Nather, D., “It’s Official: The NIH Budget is Getting an Extra $2 Billion”, STAT, December 2015] During the lengthy process – fraught with uncertainty – Kavli acted as the “constant convener and the glue” for the scientific community.
-[Chun, M., phone interview with Policy Design Lab, August 11, 2016] Within government, OSTP coordinated prospective Federal funding agencies.
+It took over 18 months to align all the pieces necessary to realize the collaboration, culminating in Congressional approval for increased funding in December 2015 [Nather, D., “It’s Official: The NIH Budget is Getting an Extra $2 Billion”, STAT, December 2015] During the lengthy process, Kavli acted as the “constant convener and the glue” for the scientific community.
+[Chun, M., phone interview , August 11, 2016] Within government, OSTP coordinated prospective Federal funding agencies.
 Funding agencies worked together closely in the development and launch of the initiative, with NIH playing a key leadership role.
-[Kalil, T., phone interview with Policy Design Lab, August 1, 2016] At the outset, expectations were clearly managed; the White House emphasized realism instead of over-promising, with clear communication that through the collaborative process, the articulation of the end goal could shift.
-Concerted effort went into conveying to outside partners how Federal processes worked to outside partners.
+[Kalil, T., phone interview , August 1, 2016] At the outset, expectations were clearly managed; the White House emphasized realism with clear communication that through the collaborative process, the articulation of the end goal could shift.
+Concerted effort went into conveying to outside partners how Federal processes worked.
 Clear lines were drawn for potential conflicts of interest, for example, between Federal funding agencies and scientists who would potentially benefit from funding decisions.
-[Chun, M., phone interview with Policy Design Lab, August 11, 2016]
+[Chun, M., phone interview , August 11, 2016]

 The scientific community – about 150 scientists – had its patience tested through the long process, particularly given the uncertain outcome.
-But they remain engaged in multiple gatherings during that time period because of a shared, collective belief in could be achieved: “The initiative was possible because everyone believed, each one of them, that they were servicing their time and effort for something much greater than what they were doing individually,” Dr. Chun added.
-[Chun, M., phone interview with Policy Design Lab, August 11, 2016]
+But they remain engaged in multiple gatherings during that time period because of a shared, collective belief in what could be achieved: “The initiative was possible because everyone believed, each one of them, that they were servicing their time and effort for something much greater than what they were doing individually,” Dr. Chun added.
+[Chun, M., phone interview , August 11, 2016]

 Impact: